josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 It's certainly clever; it _appears_ to be a two-state toggle, but defaults to system preference by having _neither_ option selected.
 If you _do_ pick either theme, you can click it again to remove it, which causes the toggle to again fall back to the system default.

-If somebody wanted to use this on their personal website or something, I'd say fine.
-That's neat.
+I get why that feels nice.
+If somebody wanted to use this on their personal website or something, I'd say "cool!
+Go for it!"
+It's neat.

 But I would personally advocate _against_ this approach at any meaningful scale.

-My issue with this implementation is: **there is no existing affordance like this**.
-There's no common user control anywhere I'm aware of that matches this toggle or works like it; it's novel, invented behavior, which users are unlikely to have ever encountered.
+My main issue with this implementation is: **there is no existing affordance like this**.
+There's no common user control anywhere I'm aware of that matches this toggle or works like it; it's novel, invented behavior, which users are unlikely to have ever encountered before.
 That's bound to be unavoidably confusing, regardless of how clever it might be or what feature it's actually manipulating under the hood.

-It's effectively a multi-state toggle masquerading as a two-state, with properties of both checkboxes and radio buttons intermingled.
-Neither its nature nor the option to deselect the current theme to revert to the system default is at all apparent or discoverable, except by trial.
+It's effectively a three-state toggle masquerading as a two-state, with properties of both checkboxes and radio buttons intermingled.
+Neither its true nature nor the option to deselect the current theme is at all apparent or discoverable, except by trial.
 (It's ironic, then, that this approach is favored by some who critique the Verou approach over its lack of clarity and transparency.)

-You could argue the Vale toggle functions as a two-way toggle frictionlessly enough, with a nice secret third option.
-But to that, I would then ask: what's the point?
+I suppose you could argue the Vale toggle functions as a two-way toggle frictionlessly enough, with a nice secret third option some users might learn about.
+But to that, I would ask: what's the point?
+It's more complex, _and_ less clear.

 Bramus also asserts the tri-state toggle makes users think less (with a nod to Steve Krug), which, as I hope I've made clear by now, is very likely _not_ the case for a significant number of users.
 So that appeal to authority seems misplaced, in my opinion.